 - Vehicles up to 2.4 metres high

 - Vehicles exceeding this height will need to use our Avonmouth centre.

 To enter the recycling centre you will need to present your permit on arrival and confirm what type of waste you have in your vehicle.
 If we suspect the waste is not from your own home, or that the permit is being misused, we may cancel your permit or take legal action.

-If you visit the site in a Car Club or Zipvan vehicle you will only be asked for proof of address (preferably council tax bill or driving licence), photo ID and hire agreement to be able to use the site.
+If you visit the site in a small hire van or car you will only be asked for proof of address (preferably council tax bill or driving licence), photo ID and hire agreement to be able to use the site.

 What to do about damaged and lost permits